arya312/Face-Detection-Using-OpenCV-and-Python/README.md

 # Face Detection Using OpenCV and Python
- This is a project which takes a picture from the user, or even a live video from webcam and detects human faces.
-It uses the Haar Cascade Algorithm to detect the faces.
+ This project takes image input from the user and detects the number of faces.
+It uses the Haar Cascade Algorithm for doing the same.
 The project uses Python and OpenCV as the main tools.